maxgmr/mfs16/README.md

 - Give notice if the old default config is different than the new one

 - Boot program, hard-coded to be loaded at the start of memory, sets up everything else then frees up the space it took up.

+- Merge CLI tools into one with different subcommands